-During the first quarter of 2024, we recorded lower of cost or net realizable value inventory adjustments of \$0.5 million as our weighted average carrying cost per ton for certain inventoried potash products was higher than our expected selling price per ton for those products.
-We did not record any lower of cost or net realized value inventory adjustments in the first quarter of 2023.
+During the first half of 2024, we recorded lower of cost or net realizable value inventory adjustments of \$1.9 million as our weighted average carrying cost per ton for certain inventoried potash products at our HB and Wendover facilities was higher than our expected selling average net realized sales price per ton for those products.
+Because potash production at our HB and Wendover facilities was below historical production levels during the second half of 2023, our weighted average production costs at those facilities increased.
+As mentioned, a significant portion of our potash production costs are fixed and a decrease in potash tons produced increases our potash production costs per ton.
+We did not record any lower of cost or net realized value inventory adjustments in the first quarter half of 2023.

-Our potash segment gross margin decreased \$8.9 million in the first quarter of 2024, compared to the first quarter of 2023, due to the factors discussed above.
+Our potash segment gross margin decreased \$8.9 million \$18.4 million in the first quarter half of 2024, compared to the first quarter half of 2023, due to the factors discussed above.